rails/rails/guides/source/getting_started.md

 $ gem install rails
 ```

-To verify that you have everything installed correctly, you should be able to
+To verify that you have everything installed correctly,
-run the following in a new terminal:
+run the following command in a new terminal:

 ```bash
 $ rails --version